How to save money on Netflix

 This hack is a bit more left-field and requires a tad more research than the others, but desperate times call for desperate measures.

 Effectively, Netflix subscriptions can be paid for via gift cards that are available at various different retailers.
-Sites like CDKeys.com sell discounted Netflix for slightly less than their actual worth, but generally, only a couple of quid get knocked off.
+Sites like CDKeys.com sell discounted Netflix for slightly less than their actual worth.
+Generally, only a couple of quid gets knocked off, but this is better than nothing.

-The amount the gift card is worth will be added to your Apple or Google account, which you can then use to purchase your subscription.
+The amount the gift card is worth will be added to your Apple account, which you can then use to purchase your subscription.

 Use cashback websites

 It's always worth checking whether there's cashback to be earned on websites like Quidco and TopCashback for Apple Music.
-You could then use this to pay for your Netflix subscription if you're already an Apple-billed customer.
+You may then be able to use this to pay for your Netflix subscription if you're already an Apple-billed customer.

-The cashback may only be a small percentage, but it all adds up.
-And if you've got a student cashback credit card, you could buy your gift card through a cashback website via your credit card to maximise the rewards.
+The cashback might only be a small percentage, but it all adds up.
+And if you have a student cashback credit card, you could buy your gift card through a cashback website via that card to maximise the rewards.

-Unfortunately, Google Play doesn't do cashback.
-However, you can still use cashback sites to shop at CDKeys to earn additional discounts on Google Play (and iTunes!) gift cards.
+You can also use cashback sites to shop at CDKeys to earn additional discounts on iTunes gift cards.

 Try cheaper alternative streaming services

 This final tip is less of a solution and more of an alternative.
 But you can combine other streaming services, some of which are completely free.

 If you have a TV Licence you're free to stream BBC iPlayer.
 In fact, you may not even need a TV Licence at all.
-Check out our guide to the TV Licencing loophole for more info.
+Check out our guide to the TV Licensing loophole for more info.

 You also won't need a TV Licence to use other streaming services as long as you're not watching live TV.
 We've made a list of the prices of online streaming services and what they each include so you can decide which one suits you best.